model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 >In this function, we define a function called integer_average that takes two integer arguments a and b.
 The function then adds the two arguments together and divides the result by 2 to compute the integer average.

-, and even a driver function to call the average function.
+, and even a driver function to call and test the average function.

 ```rust
 fn main() {